 - Fresh raspberries and mint, optional

 - Place egg white in a small bowl; let stand at room temperature for 30 minutes.
 Add the salt, cream of tartar and vanilla; beat on medium speed until soft peaks form.
-Gradually beat in sugar, one tablespoon at a time, on high until very stiff peaks form.
+Gradually beat in sugar, a tablespoon at a time, on high until very stiff peaks form.

-- Line a baking sheet with parchment paper.
+- Line a baking sheet with parchment.
 Drop meringue into a ball on paper; using the back of a spoon, form into a 5-in. heart shape, building up the edges slightly.
 Bake at 250° for 65 minutes.
 Turn off oven; open oven door a few inches.
 Let stand for 20 minutes before removing from oven.
 Cool completely.

 - In a small saucepan, cook and stir raspberries over medium heat until thawed.
 Combine cornstarch, orange juice and almond extract until smooth; stir into raspberries.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Remove from the heat; chill.

 - To serve, place meringue heart on a serving platter.
 Spoon ice cream into middle; top with raspberry sauce.
 Garnish with berries and mint if desired.
-Yield: 2 servings (3/4 cup sauce).